University Hospital Carl Gustav Carus Dresden

 - Partial laryngeal resection

-- Malignancies of the tongue / tonsils / neck dissection
+- Surgical treatment of malignancies of the tongue / tonsils / neck

 - Plastic reconstructive surgery

 - And other treatment methods